quixio/quix-docs/docs/platform/what-is-quix.md

 * Data Explorer - The Data Explorer enables you to view your data graphically in real time.
 Graph, table and messages views.
 * Logs - Real-time logging information is displayed in a console tab.
 You also have the option of downloading your logs.
-* CPU monitor - you can monitor the CPU utilization of your deplyment in real time.
+* CPU monitor - you can monitor the CPU utilization of your deployment in real time.
 * Memory monitor - you can monitor the memory usage of the deployment in real time.

 [See the Data Explorer in action](https://www.loom.com/share/0e3c24fb5f8c48038fe5cf02859b7ebc?sid=743fbdf7-fad5-4c26-831d-b6dad78b9b06).